Facts about dreaming including how to remember dreams, why we forget dreams and whether heavy or light sleepers remember more.

 Have you ever wondered if blind people can see in their dreams?

-This is a question blind people get asked a fair amount.
+This is one of the facts about dreaming that blind people get asked a fair amount.

 Here is Youtube star, radio presenter and ‘blind film critic’, Tommy Edison, explaining the answer: